Aurelian-C/React-Summary_App/src/markdowns/13_Redux/Introduction_to_Redux_Toolkit.md

 Redux Toolkit simplifies a couple of aspects of working with Redux.
 Let's start with the reducer function and indirectly with the actions.

 At the top of the `.js` file that stores the Redux logic,  we can import the ==`createSlice` function from '@reduxjs/toolkit'==.

-There  is also a `createReducer` function which would also allow us to create a reducer function with certain enhancements, but `createSlice` is even more powerful than `createReducer`, and it will simplify a couple of aspects in one go.
+> **NOTE**: There is also a `createReducer` function which would also allow us to create a reducer function with certain enhancements, but `createSlice` is even more powerful than `createReducer`, and it will simplify a couple of aspects in one go.

+### `createSlice` benefits

 `createSlice` function gives us three big benefits:

 - ==it'll automatically create action creators from our reducers==;
-- it makes writing these reducers a lot easier because ==we no longer need the `switch` statement and also the `default` case is automatically handled==;
+- it makes writing these reducers a lot easier because ==we no longer need the `switch` statement, and also the `default` case is automatically handled==;
 - we ==can mutate our state inside reducers==.

+### How `createSlice` works

 ==`createSlice` **returns a _slice of our global state_**.
-Each slice manage individual parts of the React store state,== in our case the slice which is responsible for working with our counter state.
+Each slice manage individual parts of the React store state,== in our case the slice which is responsible for working with our `counter` state.
 Now, what we do with `createSlice` is we are preparing **a slice of our global state**, and ==when we have different pieces of state which are not directly related, we could create multiple different slices==, potentially also in different files to make our code maintainable.

 ==`createSlice` want a JavaScript **object** as an argument.==